dgurudot/tg/HELP-AUTOTRADESETTINGS-IGNORESELL.md

-# Ignore Sell Signla
+# Ignore Sell Signal

 ## Purpose:

 ### You can choose to ignore sell signal and can sell it manually via limit, market or trail orders.
-Sell signal when ignore is enabled would not be executed where autotrade is enabled.
+### Sell signal when ignore is enabled would not be executed where autotrade is enabled.